 Once needs are identified, if there are definite indicators that the child or young person could have either ASD and/or ADHD, they will progress for a full diagnostic assessment.
 If the child or young person’s presentation could potentially be explained by something else, then the panel will make recommendations to access other support services that may be more appropriate to their needs.

-ASD and ADHD are pervasive conditions, and the assessments requires multi-agency collaboration.
+ASD and ADHD are pervasive conditions and the assessments requires multi-agency collaboration.
 We respond to referrals by requesting reports and opinion from relevant agencies, including education, social care, and a variety of organisations with Children and Young People Services.
-It is the responsibility of individuals across all agencies to acquire skills in the identification of possible ASD and ADHD, but also to learn when it is appropriate to refer and when it is not, to ensure the child or young person has access to the most appropriate support for their needs in a timely manner.
+It is the responsibility of individuals across all agencies to acquire skills in the identification of possible ASD and ADHD, but also to learn when it is appropriate to refer, and when it is not, to ensure the child or young person has access to the most appropriate support for their needs in a timely manner.

-PARENT NDD form v.6 FINALReferrals forms can be found on the following link: Making a referral and the process - Suffolk SEND Local Offer (suffolklocaloffer.org.uk), along with a wide range of resources and support information NDD Pathway resources - Suffolk SEND Local Offer (suffolklocaloffer.org.uk)
+Referrals forms can be found on the following link: Making a referral and the process - Suffolk SEND Local Offer (suffolklocaloffer.org.uk), along with a wide range of resources and support information NDD Pathway resources - Suffolk SEND Local Offer (suffolklocaloffer.org.uk)